Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Introduction

 $\bullet$ For MDPs with randomly missing observations, we provide an optimistic RL method that provably achieves $\tilde{\cO}(\sqrt{H^3 S^2 A K})$ regret (Proposition~\ref{prop:s2arate}).
 We also provide a sharper $\tilde{\cO}(H^4\sqrt{S A K})$ regret in the case when the missing rate is sufficiently small (Theorem~\ref{thm:regret_missing}).

 To our best knowledge, these results present a first set of theories for RL with delayed and missing observations.
-Remarkably, our regret bounds nearly match the minimax-optimal regret of standard MDP in their dependence on $S,A$ (noting that the target optimal policies are different in the two cases).
-It implies that RL with impaired observability are provably as efficient as RL with full observability (up to poly factors of $H$).
+Remarkably, our regret bounds nearly match the minimax-optimal regret of standard MDP in their dependence on $S$ and $A$ (noting that the target optimal policies are different in the two cases).
+These results imply that RL with impaired observability is provably as efficient as RL with full observability (up to poly factors of $H$).

-\subsection{Related work}
+\subsection{Related Work}